nim-lang/Nim/doc/lib.rst

   The underlying implementation uses a `seq`.

 * `heapqueue <heapqueue.html>`_
-  Implementation of a heap data structure that can be used as a priority queue.
+  Implementation of a binary heap data structure that can be used as a priority queue.

 * `intsets <intsets.html>`_
   Efficient implementation of a set of ints as a sparse bit set.